errbotio/errbot/README.rst

 Installation
 ------------

+*Dependencies*
+Python 2.7+ but probably not 3.0
-Dependencies (for example with pip but if you can have them from your standard distro it is better)
+And those python modules.
+The copy-paste for the lazy pip users but if you can have them from your standard distro it is better
 ::
     pip install Yapsy
     pip install xmpppy

 Create a user for the bot in your XMPP server admin.